jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 Visual Studio Code, or VSCode, is a free popular open source editor from Microsoft.
 Using an extension called Remote-SSH, you can connect to a remote SSH account, edit files, and run commands all from within VSCode.

-There are a few steps to install and configure VSCode, but once set up, this provides an easy to use environment.
+There are a few steps to install and configure VSCode, but once set up it provides an easy to use environment.

 - Task 1: Download VSCode
 - Task 2: Download the Remote-SSH Extension
 - Task 3: Configure SSH
-- Task 4: Connection to your workstation in VSCode
+- Task 4: Connect to your workstation in VSCode

 #### Task 1: Download VSCode to your local machine and configure extensions